MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/remove-or-reset-file-passwords-in-office.md

  **Previously encrypted files** The Office DocRecrypt tool can't be used to recover files that were password-protected before you deployed the certificate and escrow key.
 However, after you've deployed the certificate and escrow key, if a user opens a previously protected file in Office 2016 and then saves it, the escrow key is added to the file at that time.
 From that point on, you'll be able to remove or reset the file's password using the Office DocRecrypt tool.

- **Other ways to protect Word, Excel, and PowerPoint files** For other ways to protect Word, Excel, and PowerPoint files, see [Protect your document, workbook, or presentation with passwords, permission, and other restrictions](https://go.microsoft.com/fwlink/p/?LinkId=268111).
+ **Other ways to protect Word, Excel, and PowerPoint files** For other ways to protect Word, Excel, and PowerPoint files, see [Add or remove protection in your document, workbook, or presentation](https://go.microsoft.com/fwlink/p/?LinkId=268111).

 Be aware that users can independently apply any of these protection methods.
 If a password is removed by an IT admin, any other protection settings will remain.
 Removing the password does not affect these other settings.